ATN Board and ATN Staff

 Today Melissa is a published author and education consultant.
 She is an advocate for trauma informed schools and has produced numerous webinars on the topic.
-She holds two Masters Degrees, and is currently in the dissertation phase of her Doctoral degree in Special Education.
-Her dissertation topic is the creation of trauma informed school climates.
+She holds two Masters Degrees and a Doctoral degree in developmental trauma in schools.

 Responsible for much of the behind-the-scenes administration of ATN, Lorraine is an experienced administrator, bookkeeper and business manager.

 “Trying to parent my daughter, I thought I was going crazy and posted basically that on another adoption support forum.
 Thankfully, someone there recommended that I turn to ATN.”
-This is how Lorraine Schneider, ATN’s Administrative Director, describes how she found ATN.
+This is how Lorraine Schneider, ATN’s Board President, describes how she found ATN.
 “Joining ATN’s Little Zebra’s online support group, I found others just like me and felt at home at last.”

 It wasn’t long after Lorraine found ATN via the internet that she and hubby, Chris, found their way to an ATN conference.
 They learned a lot, had a very good time, and enjoyed some much-needed respite.
 It was then that Lorraine began volunteering her many support and business talents to ATN.